danielostrow/TUCO-team-manual/README.md

     - https://hackerone.com/directory/programs?offers_bounties=true&order_direction=DESC&order_field=launched_at

  ## Virtual Machine Requirement
  Must have a seperate dedicated workspace.
+Please do not try participate without a safe, virtual environment.
   - .iso files are in the repository
- Three virtual machines are required.
-Please do not partticipate without a safe, virtual environment.
+ Two virtual machines are required.
+Choose your favorite flavor!

-    - Sandboxing
+    - General Use
+      - Used as a dev, research environment for building tools, services, etc...
     - Pentesting
+      - Recommendations:
+        - Kali
+        - Parrot
+        - Tails (for OSINT)

+ Sandboxing machines (installed as needed)
-    - General Use
+  - Windows
+  - RedHat based Linux
+  - Debian based Linux
+    * We will host MacOs vm's to use as needed for sandboxing.

  ### Hypervisor
  ` A Hypervisor is a software that can be used to create and monitor Virtual Machines `